sjstretton/screwed/00-Introduction.md

 Usually, damaging other people or their interests for example, through injury or theft is illegal.
 But some economic activity which damages others is still legal.
 This is true, for example, in the case of pollution or traffic accidents or unhealthy food.
 In these cases, whilst these activities are legal and are also normal, they are nevertheless damaging.
 Small, indirect damages from many independent sources can add up to a lot in total.
 What seems acceptable when societies are small may nevertheless be unacceptable when societies grow large.
 For example, Newfoundland fishermen could fish without constraints when their boats were small and their numbers low.
 There were plenty of fish.
 However, fish stocks are not unlimited.
 There is a limit on many fish can be taken before it damages the fishery.
 If too many fish are taken, then the fish don’t get a chance to reproduce and the fish stocks collapse.
 This is what happened on the ground at Newfoundland.
 Fish used to be so plentiful that you could almost walk on water.
 But after the collapse in the fish stock, many fishermen went out of business.

+## Taxation Thought

+One key challenge to taxation is working out a means of taxation that can tax wealth and flows of income across international boundaries.
+Generally, the purported issue is as follows: One cannot tax big companies or rich individuals because they will simply move their money abroad.
+Furthermore, we might even wish to reduce our taxes on companies in order to encourage them to locate in our country.
+This is problematic.

+Such a challenge also applies to the taxation of fossil fuels.
+If we tax emissions that are produced in the UK, this might encourage UK based producers to relocate to outside of the taxation zone.
+However, if instead we tax emissions according to the end consumer, this would mean that imports of goods with high emissions would also be taxed.
+This would be helpful because firstly, it would give a true picture of the emissions that a country is responsible for due to its consumption behaviour, and secondly, it creates a true incentive for countries that produce the goods that UK consumers consume to themselves decarbonise their economy.
+Thirdly, taxing carbon in this way encourages the changes that we want namely, changes to production processes to reduce emissions rather than simply relocation of dirty industries abroad.

+Taxation of wealth also faces similar issues.
+It is the purpose of the taxation theory to identify a base of taxation that is unresponsive to the tax.
+So in taxing wealth, we could argue for taxation of assets rather than taxation of wealthy individuals.
+Land is a straightforward asset to tax in this way.
+Land cannot just move out of the country.
+Taxing corporate wealth is more difficult.
+We need to seek a basis of taxation that is unavoidable.
+In this book, we suggest two radical strategies.
+The first is the taxation of profit based on a formula of UK sales minus UK costs.
+This actually encourages companies to locate their costs in the UK.
+The higher the tax rate, the more operations would be moved to a UK base.
+The second is an apportionment of multi-national wealth based on where their sales are located.
+In both these cases, we use consumption as an inelastic tax base.

 ## About This Book